Accreditation and Credentials

-According to the Federal Title IV Higher Education Amendments of 1998, schools must track the rate at which it takes the school’s students to complete their post-secondary education.
-The cohort of students used to calculate this rate is restricted, by these Amendments, to students who are starting their post-secondary education for the first time since high school.
-These Amendments also specify that the measurements allow first-time enrollees 150% of the scheduled program length to complete it.
-As the Certificate Program is a three year program, the calculation of these rates covers four-and-half years.
-While the calculation of these rates for USIS students covers one-and-half years.
-Current measurements for the academic year ending spring 2011 show:
+According to the Federal Title IV Higher Education Amendments of 1998, schools must track the rate at which it takes students to complete their post-secondary education.
+The cohort used to calculate this rate is restricted by the Amendments to students who begin their enrollment at a post-secondary school for the first time since high school.
+The Amendments also specify that these rates allow these enrollees 150% of the scheduled program length to complete a program.
+Thus, currents rates are based students who fit the “first-time, first-enrolled” category starting Fall 2012.

-If you are an alumnae of The Ailey School and wish to be included in our survey, you may complete the survey online.
+If you are an alumna of The Ailey School and wish to be included in our survey, click here to complete a survey online.

 In accordance with the Student Consumer Information Regulations of the United States Department of Education, The Ailey School provides students and their families information to which they are entitled to as consumers.

 The Ailey School is committed to providing full disclosure of all consumer information as required by state and federal laws and regulations.
 These laws and regulations are intended to satisfy students' right-to-know, and offer students and their families the information needed in order to make fully informed choices regarding the institution they elect to attend.